microsoft/DMF/DmfSamples/SwitchBar/README.md

 This function is a callback received from the `Dmf_DeviceInterfaceTarget` Module.
 It is received whenever the `IOCTL_OSRUSBFX2_GET_INTERRUPT_MESSAGE` has returned from the OSR FX2 driver indicating that the switches on the board have changed.
 The Module has already extracted the buffers from the underlying `WDFREQUEST` it sent.
 In this case, the data returned by the IOCTL is in OutputBuffer.
 However, this function runs at DISPATCH_LEVEL.
-In order to perform the above function, it is necessary to execute at PASSIVE_LEVEL because it needs to perform a synchrnonous read.
+In order to perform the above function, it is necessary to execute at PASSIVE_LEVEL because it needs to perform a synchronous read.
 Thus, this function does not actually use OutputBuffer.
 Instead, it simply creates and spawns a WDFWORKITEM.

 The WDFWORKITEM callback function needs the `Dmf_DeviceInterface Module` handle.
 Although the WDFWORKITEM's parent is the `DMFMODULE`, it is not possible to